YamengGu/the-cross-hierarchy-propagation/README.md

 The code files included:
 cal_corr_direction_human.m: the script to project human input data onto a direction and calculate time-position correlation within each segment.
-cal_corr_direction_monkey.m: the script to project monkey input data onto a direction and calcualte time-position correlation within each segment. cal_ave_seg.m: the script to average segments with propagation.
+cal_corr_direction_monkey.m: the script to project monkey input data onto a direction and calcualte time-position correlation within each segment. cal_pd.m: the script to calculate the principal delay profile.